schemalog/index/README.md

 ## Contact

-For questions about implementation, collaboration, or commercial use: [your contact]
+For questions about implementation, collaboration, or commercial use: [contact@schemalog.com]

 ---